Luizerko/indigenous_clusters_and_communities/indigenous_project/INSTALL.md

 conda create -n "ind_thesis" python=3.10
 ```

 Once you have your environment, you can start installing the appropriate libraries.
-In general, this can be done through the `requirements.txt` file, but you'll need to manually install two packages, `torch` and `torchvision`, due to appropriate compatibility with your CUDA version.
+In general, this can be done through the `requirements.txt` file, but you'll need to manually install two packages, `torch` and `torchvision`, due to compatibility with your CUDA version.

 Below you'll find the command I ran to install it locally, but you might have to change both the package version or the CUDA version to make it work on your own machine.
-If this is te case, look for a wheel compatible with your specs at the [torch wheel website](https://download.pytorch.org/whl/torch/) and at the [torchvision wheel website](https://download.pytorch.org/whl/torchvision/).
+If this is te case, look for a wheel compatible with your specs at the [torch wheel website](https://download.pytorch.org/whl/torch/) and at the [torchvision wheel website](https://download.pytorch.org/whl/torchvision/) (or build it yourself, although I highly disencourage that).

 ```
 # Installing torch and torchvision